My brother was moving back to the area. He recently called me about a rental he found on Craigslist.

 The survey sites that 5.2 million renters have lost money from rental fraud and if you are a renter online there is a 43% chance you have run into at least one fraudulent rental listing.

 Phantom rentals and hijacked ads are the two most common Craiglist rental scams.
-The property either doesn’t exist or the scammer does not own the property and has no right to rent it.
+The property either doesn’t exist or the scammer does not own it and has no right to rent it.

 In either case, they try to get you to send a deposit before you ever see the property.
-Or they are using th rental ad to steal personal information.
+Or they are using the rental ad to steal personal information.

 A rental scam can occur anywhere.
-But because of a lack of security measures that does not require any verification, Craigslist is a breeding ground for rental scams.
+But because of a lack of security measures that do not require any verification, Craigslist is a breeding ground for rental scams.

 Be wary of some of the other possible rental scams while doing your search for the perfect Massachusetts Rental Home.`